Skip to main content

 • Route 29/211 through town - The main commercial corridor and the busiest road in Fauquier County.
 Traffic lights, shopping areas, and the split where Routes 29 and 211 diverge create a complex driving environment.

-• Broadview Avenue and downtown Warrenton - The historic downtown has narrow streets, on-street parking, and lower speed limits.
-Pedestrian crossings, one-way sections, and tight turns make this a different experience from suburban driving.
+• Broadview Avenue and downtown Warrenton - The historic downtown has narrow streets, curbside parking, lower speed limits, pedestrian crossings, and tighter turn geometry than typical suburban grids.

-• Winding country roads - Fauquier County is known for its rural two-lane roads with curves, hills, and limited sight lines.
-These roads are very different from the straight suburban streets in Prince William County and require a different approach to speed and lane positioning.
+• Winding country roads outside town - Fauquier County is known for rural two-lane roads with curves, hills, and limited sight lines.
+Students need a different approach to speed choice, lane discipline, and scanning here.

-The hills, curves, and rural conditions in Fauquier County mean Warrenton drivers face road types that most suburban areas simply don't have.
-Getting comfortable with these conditions is essential for anyone driving in this part of Virginia.
+The hills, curves, and rural conditions in Fauquier County mean Warrenton students need training that reflects local roads, not just suburban defaults.
+Getting comfortable with those conditions is essential for everyday driving here.

 ★★★★★ 4.99 out of 5